adedotunlawal123/Statistical-Model-for-Signal-Detection/README.md

 **Background**
 ==================

-Wind is a major agent in infrasound transmission and detection, and tornadoes emit infrasonic signals.
-However, winds have non-deterministic behavior; hence prediction of infrasound detection is almost impossible.
+Wind is a major agent in infrasound transmission and detection, and tornadoes emit infrasound.
+However, winds have non-deterministic behavior; hence prediction of infrasound detection at an infrasound sensor is almost impossible.

 **Aim**